topthreat/PS_Audition_ReversePShellLab/readme.md

 - To gracefully end the reverse shell session, type `exit` into the Host's command prompt and press <kbd>Enter</kbd>.

 ### Going the Distance :runner:
+At this point, review the powershell scripts and try to understand why things work the way they are.
+Is there anything you can do to improve the scripts slightly?
+Could you possibly create your own Powershell listener script instead of relying on Netcat?

 ### Cleaning Up 🧹
 - Close the command prompt on the Host 🏠 system.
 - Close PowerShell on the Target 🎯 system.

 ### 🎉 Congratulations!
 You have successfully created a reverse shell connection between two Windows 11 systems using PowerShell and Netcat.
 Remember to use your newfound powers responsibly and ethically!
-At this point, review the powershell scripts and try to understand why things work the way they are.
-Is there anything you can do to improve the scripts slightly?
-Could you possibly create your own Powershell listener script instead of relying on Netcat?
-Happy Hacking!
-:SHIFT: